telerik/kendo-ui-builder/docs/components/slider.md

 # Slider

-The Kendo UI Slider is part of the Navigation components which the Builder supports.
+The Kendo UI Slider is part of the Editors components which the Builder supports.

 ## Usage

-* Detects user interaction and triggers a corresponding event.
+* Provides options for increasing, decreasing, and selecting predefined values.
-* Enables you to display an icon from the Kendo UI theme sprite.
+* Enables users to define values by dragging the handle along the track or by clicking the side arrow buttons.

 ## Preview